ifarup/colourlab/README.md

 ## Examples

 #### is_inside function.
+First generate the colour Data object to use, then create a new gamut object.
+The function receives two parameters colourspace and colour data.
+Afterwards call the method and send with the two parameters.
+The function checks if points are inn the convex hull and return boolean-array
 ```
-- Generating a gamut(g) in a colour space.                                    # For convex hull/modified-convex hull
-- The user sendes with 2 parameters(space and colour data)                    # Colour space and data object with the colour points
-- Example: g.is_inside(sp, c_data)
-- The function returns true/false if the points is inside/outside a gamut.
+c_data = data.Data(space.srgb, cube)    # Generating the colour Data object
+g = gamut.Gamut(space.srgb, c_data)     # Creates a new gamut
+a = g.is_inside(space.srgb, c_data)     # Call the method and send with parameters
 ```
 #### plot_surface function.
+First create a 3D plot ax and generate the colour Data object to use.
+Afterwards create a new gamut object.
+Call the method and send with two parameters axis and colourspace.
+The function will visualize a gamut figure in 3D.
 ```
-- Generating a gamut(g) in a colour space.             # For convex hull
-- The user sendes with 2 parameters(axis and space)    # Axis and colourspace
-- Example: g.plot_surface(axis, space)
-- The function will visualize a gamut figure.
+fig = plt.figure()                                    # Creates a figure
+ax = fig.add_subplot(111, projection='3d')            # Creates a 3D plot ax
+c_data = data.Data(space.srgb, polyhedron)            # Generating the colour Data object
+g = gamut.Gamut(space.srgb, c_data)                   # Creates a new gamut
+sp = g.space                                          # Specifies the color space
+g.plot_surface(ax, sp)                                # Call the method

 ```

 #### get_nearest_point_on_line function.
+First generate the colour Data object to use, then create a new gamut object.
+Call the method and send with three parameters d, center and sp. center and d is a colour data object and sp is colourspace.
+The function will return nearest point along a line.
 ```
-- Generating a gamut(g) in a colour space.                                # For convex hull
+c_data = data.Data(space.srgb, cube)                  # Generating the colour Data object
+g = gamut.Gamut(space.srgb, c_data)                   # Creates a new gamut
+d = [5, 5, 15]                                        # A point outside the gamut object
-- The user sendes with parameters(STARTING-POINT, CENTER-POINT, SPACE)    # A point outside(start-point) and inside(end-point) the gamut
+center = [5, 5, 5]                                    # A point inside the gamut object
+sp = g.space                                          # Specifies the color space
-- Example: g.get_nearest_point_on_line(d, center, sp)
+a = g.get_nearest_point_on_line(d, center, sp)        # Call the method
-    - d and center is a point[x, y, z] and sp are colour space.
-- The function will return nearest point along a line.
 ```

 #### get_clip_nearest function.
+First generate the colour Data object to use, then create a new gamut object.
+Call the method and send with two parameters sp, p_outside. p_outside is a colour data object and sp is a colourspace.
+The function will return nearest point in 3D.
 ```
-- Generating a gamut(g) in a colour space.                       # For convex hull
+c_data = data.Data(space.srgb, cube)                  # Generating the colour Data object
+g = gamut.Gamut(space.srgb, c_data)                   # Creates a new gamut
-- The user sendes with parameters(sp, p_outside)                 # A point outside the gamut and colourspace
+d = [12, 12, 12]                                      # A point outside the gamut object
-- Example: g.g.get_clip_nearest(sp, p_outside)
-    - p_outside is a point[x, y, z] and sp is a colour space.
-- The function will return nearest point in 3D.
+sp = g.space                                          # Specifies the color space
+d_clip = g.get_clip_nearest(d, sp)                    # Call the method
 ```

 ## Attributes